bkager/Magpie-Command-Prompt-Notes/README.md

 ![image](https://github.com/bkager/Magpie/assets/68086185/2c4906dd-d8ab-4616-b4f5-698251682f10)

-You can add or delete notes from the command line while you work, or you can open the notes file in a text editor to perform more complex editing.
+Add or delete notes from the command line while you work, or open the notes file in a text editor to perform more complex editing.
 Your notes will refresh every time your prompt does.
 ~~~
 GIF of note being added and deleted.
 ~~~